emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #outline(depth: 1)

 = Introduction
 == Where are we now?
+#slide[
   - In the last lecture, we dealt with output and input
   - You can now
     - send and format output to the console in the right channel,
     - request input from the user
     - and read files in Java.
-- Today we continue with *parallel processing*.
+  - Today we continue with *parallel computing*.
+]

 #slide[
   1. Imperative Konzepte